What we check

 Drag the slider to explore the five bands of agent readiness.

-Agents can partially interact but key flows break.
-The foundations are there — consistency and clarity are not.
+Agents can partially interact, but key flows break.
+The structural foundations are there — the machine-readable signals and task guidance aren’t.